jaredbwasserman/drift/source/classic/README.md

 ## Description
-Modifies UI frames so you can click and drag to move them around.
+Modifies default UI frames so you can click and drag to move them around.
 Once you move a frame, that frame will remain there until you move it again (even after logging out).

 This is the classic version of the addon.
 The retail version is [Drift (Retail)](https://www.curseforge.com/wow/addons/drift).